WestGrid/ubcSummerSchool2019/visualization.md

 access and should have <a href="https://www.paraview.org/download" target="_blank">ParaView installed</a>
 before the workshop.
-If you want to follow *plot.ly* exercises at the beginning of the workshop, we also recommend installing a remote SSH client (on Windows laptops we recommend <a href="https://mobaxterm.mobatek.net/download.html" target="_blank">the free edition</a>; on Mac and Linux laptops no need to install anything).
+If you want to follow *plot.ly* exercises at the beginning of the workshop, we also recommend installing a remote SSH client (on Windows laptops we recommend <a href="https://mobaxterm.mobatek.net/download.html" target="_blank">the free edition of MobaXterm</a>; on Mac and Linux laptops no need to install anything).
 We will provide all sample data and codes for the exercises, and you can bring your dataset if you want to visualize it with ParaView.
 No need to install *plot.ly* on your laptop -- we will have it installed on our remote cluster.